Blue-Beaker/mte_patches/README.md

 ### ProjectRed
 #### Breaking Speed Fix
 Fix breaking speed for machines and parts on ProjectRed.
 Now their breaking speed are affected by player's tool and effects.
+#### Pressure Tube Overflow Limit
+Items can cram up in ProjectRed's pressure tubes under some conditions.
+With this feature, pressure tubes with wandering stacks more than this value will be considered unpassable when pathfinding, so items won't cram up infinitely and cause huge lags.
 ### Connection Timeout
 Add a timeout when it's retrieving info for some mods, prevent it from freezing the loading progress forever on a lossy internet connection.
 Supported mods: